Massabesic Center, photo by Walter Keane.

 A dedicated team of educators and volunteers provide year-round nature, recreation, and environmental education programs.
 These include school, youth group, summer and vacation camp, family, community, and adult education opportunities.
 The Center offers live animal and educational exhibits in classroom, reception area, and auditorium spaces.
-The Massabesic Wildlife Sanctuary offers wildlife viewing opportunities from its many trails.
+The Wildlife Sanctuary offers wildlife viewing opportunities from its many trails.
 Visitors can view bluebirds and other grassland birds in the fields.
-Loons nest on the lake, ospreys visit in the spring and bald eagles visit in the winter.
+Loons nest on the lake, Ospreys visit in the spring and Bald Eagles visit in the winter.

 Massabesic Center Trail Guide

 Snowshoe and Binocular Rentals